hunterbridges/hunterbridges.github.com/_posts/2013-01-06-can-we-quell-the-noise.md

 Say You Want a Devolution?”](http://www.vanityfair.com/style/2012/01/prisoners-of-style-201201) for Vanity Fair.
 Andersen brought forth some interesting ideas.
 The first was that 2000s-era culture became increasingly remix-driven.
-Second, that decade saw an emergence of self-proclaimed “stylists” or “editors.”
+Second, that the decade saw an emergence of self-proclaimed “stylists” or “editors.”
 Finally, rapid development in information technology has made troves of historical material accessible to those wannabe stylists, and that same technology has positioned them to remix our beloved Western culture into oblivion.

 I found those notions intriguing, but I wasn’t satisfied.
 I have spent a while observing the music industry, though not as microscopically as some of my peers.
 I believe the music industry can help to inform us of our culture state, and I admit it’s not the whole picture.
-I have tried to pay more attention to the music industry’s cultural aspects than to the money, but the harshest fact I’ve learned is that there is some big tasteless money out there.
+I have tried to pay more attention to the music industry’s cultural aspects than to the money, but the harshest fact I’ve learned is that there is some big, tasteless money out there.
 But for that dumb money to be there, it had to come from somewhere, right?

 Andersen also makes the assertion that corporations have become very good at commoditizing “creative” wares.
 Corporations tend to optimize their goods for their market.
-They make the most money by providing the lowest cost viable product that sells to the most number of people.
+They make the most money by providing the lowest-cost viable product that sells to the most number of people.
 In the arts, most consumers have not developed their taste to the point where they know what truly pleases them, but are quick to identify what they dislike.
 In creative